New Orleans is packed with layers of culture which oozes out in its amazing music and food scene. Here is my take on

 Now, Nola is much more that just oysters, jambalaya, and gumbo.
 In fact, I hardly scratched the surface (another excuse to return!).
 For example, I could not get enough of the newer Shaya, a modern Israeli spot in Uptown which won a James Beard award last year for best new restaurant.
 I love Mediterranean food and the hummus and wood-fired pita bread were some of the best I’ve ever tasted.
-Our server told us they actually peel the skins off of each chick pea to much such a creamy hummus.
+Our server told us they actually peel the skins off of each chick pea to create such a creamy hummus.
 That’s some tedious dedication.

 Inside the newly refurbished Pontchartrain Hotel, the Caribbean Room is a throw back to another era when Sinatra and Tennessee Williams stayed and ate here.
 Complete with white tablecloths, rattan chairs, and palm tree adorned walls and carpeting, this is the place to come for a celebration or a special night out (jackets are required).
 The food is still top notch.
 Make sure to splurge on that Mile High Pie.

 Parkway Bakery and Tavern

 I really wanted to go to Domilise’s Po-Boy and Bar, but it was Sunday and they were closed.
 Suffice it to say, another local favorite, Parkway Bakery & Tavern, tasted great to me!
-I jumped in an Uber and rode up here.
+I jumped in an Uber and rode up there.
 Got in the line and ordered a fried shrimp po’ boy.
 I snagged a chair at one of the many communal tables underneath dozens of framed, signed photos of all the celebs who’ve eaten here over the years (100+ years) including Barak Obama.

 Cafe Du Monde